 give a miss call on

-DevOps (development and operations) is an enterprise software development phrase used describe the agile relationship between development and IT operations.
-The goal of this specialisation is to change and improve the relationship by advocating better communication and collaboration between these two business units.
-In the enterprise there is a need to break down silos, where business units operate as individual entities within the enterprise where management, processes and information are guarded.
+In the enterprise there is a need to break down silos, where business units operate as individual entities where management, processes and information are guarded.

-On the software development side – and for those working in IT operations – there needs for better communication and collaboration to best serve the IT business needs of the organisation.
+On the software development side – and for those working in IT operations – there needs to be better communication and collaboration to best serve the IT business needs of the organisation.
 The specialisation in DevOps will help achieve this target.